Last updated April 1, 2024.

 A third group was given a placebo instead of caffeine.

-When tested on memory and motor tasks, the power nappers experienced a boost in post-nap performance that stayed high the rest of the day.
+When tested on memory and motor tasks, the power nappers experienced a boost in post-nap performance that stayed with them the rest of the day.

 The placebo group’s performance declined during the day, as expected.